What Is High Protein Vegan Meal Prep?

 I also like to wait to add in ingredients like avocado and leafy greens until I'm about to eat so they stay fresh.
 You can also keep breads, fresh veggies, and dressings separate until serving to avoid soggy veggies.

-Without further ado, let's get into the vegan high protein meals!
+Without further ado, let's get into the meal prep ideas that are high protein!

 Note: Keep in mind that I don't recommend giving protein powder to kids.
 So for the recipes that use protein powders, reserve those for the adults.

 High Protein Vegan Breakfast

 If protein powder isn't your thing or if you plan to give them to kids, these protein overnight oats by The Throbbing Eggplant are the perfect option for a healthy breakfast.
 The protein comes from simple ingredients like hemp seeds, peanut butter, soy milk, and flax seeds.